quantiacs/documentation/en/source/user_guide/macro.md

 ![AP](./pictures/AP.png)

-For inspecting the metadata we refer to the template we made available at our GitHub page [here](https://github.com/quantiacs/strategy-futures-bls/blob/master/strategy.ipynb) and in your user space in the Examples section.
+To inspect the metadata, see the template on our [GitHub page](https://github.com/quantiacs/strategy-futures-bls/blob/master/strategy.ipynb) or in the Examples section of your user space.

 ----

 ###  Preprocessing the data

 Macroeconomic data should be preprocessed.
-Let us continue with the previous example.
-We can select global data for the U.S. selecting the associated area code as follows:
+Continuing with the previous example, we can select global U.S. data by its area code:

 ```python
 us_series_list = [s for s in series_list if s['area_code'] == '0000']